Design Prompt

 they've missed their stop or they got on the wrong train.

-After collecting substantial quantitative data from my user research, I connected with TransLink and their bus drivers to gather qualitative insights and understand the experience from multiple perspectives."
+After collecting substantial quantitative data from my user research, I connected with TransLink and their bus drivers to gather qualitative insights and understand the experience from multiple perspectives.

-Stakeholder Interview
+Wilson Connor | Stakeholder Interview

 Sometimes, when the bus is already full, I still pick up people from my stops.
 Who knows how long they have been waiting there for and maybe the bus driver before me also skipped them.